ArturoDent/command-alias/README.md

 # Command Aliases

   Create your own aliases for commands in vscode.
 A command can have multiple aliases if you want.
-The aliases are the command titles that show up in the command palette.
+The aliases are the command titles that show up in the Command Palette.
 The built-in titles are not removed.

   <br/>

 ## Requirements

 When you make a change to these settings, you will need to (and will be prompted to) reload vscode.
-This is the only way to see the new aliases in the command palette.
+This is the only way to see the new aliases in the Command Palette.
 Or, of course, any changes will take affect the next time vscode is started.

 <br/>